What's The Difference Between Mixtures And Compounds

 Q: How can you tell if a solution is a mixture or a compound?

 A: A solution is a type of homogeneous mixture.
-The components are evenly distributed, but they retain their individual properties.
+Because of that, the components are evenly distributed, but they retain their individual properties.
 To determine if a solution is a mixture, consider whether the components can be separated by physical means (e.g., evaporation, distillation).
 If they can, it's a mixture.

 Q: What are some examples of heterogeneous mixtures?